Kabongo Tshimanga: Crawley Town

 On 1 July 2025, Tshimaga joined League Two side Crawley Town on a two-year contract.

+Barnet

+On 22 January 2026, Tshimanga signed for fellow League Two club Barnet for an undisclosed fee, scoring two goals on his debut at home to Oldham Athletic F.C.

 Personal life

 Tshimanga's parents live in the UK.
 He has two brothers, Claude and Roman, and two sisters, Jily and Rosalie, who also live in the UK.

 International career

 Tshimanga is eligible to play for both England and the Democratic Republic of the Congo.
 In April 2019, he was called up to the England C squad for a friendly fixture, on 9 April 2019, against a Bedfordshire FA XI to mark the association's 125th anniversary.

 Style of play

 Speaking in November 2014, then Milton Keynes Dons manager Karl Robinson described Tshimanga as "quick, powerful, he wants to run at people and he's a constant threat."